Over the years, more and more people have asked me for help with replacing a pool with a garden.

-Since the family was pretty nervous about the decision to remove the pool, it was critical that I design their new garden with elements that would help create a whole new batch of family memories.
+Since the entire family was pretty nervous about the HUGE decision to remove their beloved pool, it was critical that I design their new garden with elements that would help create a whole new batch of family memories.

-We gave this space a facelift by creating a spacious Connecticut bluestone dining area to accommodate lots of impromptu entertaining.
+We gave this patio a facelift by creating a more spacious Connecticut bluestone dining area to accommodate lots of impromptu entertaining.

-Surrounding the new patio is a low retaining wall which will double as extra seating when needed.
+Surrounding the new patio is a low retaining wall which also doubles as extra seating, when needed.

-Bordering the patio is the focal point of the garden – a stunning fountain converted from a jar from Eye of the Day Design Center.
+Adjacent to the patio is the focal point of the garden – a stunning fountain conversion from an antique olive jar from Eye of the Day Design Center.

 I can’t emphasize enough how incredibly comfy and cozy these chairs are when there’s a chill in the air – my favorite chairs ever.

-Each year, her husband loves growing tomatoes from seed, so he wanted a space where he can continue to grow them, along with other crops of beans, peppers, and even corn.
+Each year, her husband grows heirloom tomatoes from seed, so he wanted a space where he can continue to grow them (along with other crops of beans, peppers, and corn.)